Nursing Careers & Specialties for RNs

 Employment is expected to grow by 16% from 2014 to 2024.
 This is well above the national average for all occupations of 7%.
 Driving factors for this include the aging population, changing political environments regarding insurance coverage, RNs reaching the retirement age, or RNs changing careers both within nursing or leaving the field.

-Some specialties are only available to RNs with a Bachelor's of Science in Nursing (BSN)
+Some nursing specialties are only available to RNs with a Bachelor's of Science in Nursing (BSN)

 - Infection Control